Midlothian City Council Designates April as Community Kindness Month

 The proclamation encouraged the “Kindness Eclipses All” program, suggesting the importance of kindness as a “go-to” behavior in homes, schools, and businesses throughout the community.

-Place 6 councilmember Hudson Hartson said, “Inspired by Galatians 5:13, I will say this about kindness; the citizens of the United States have tremendous freedoms, but we should not take these freedoms for granted.
+Place 6 councilmember Hud Hartson said, “Inspired by Galatians 5:13, I will say this about kindness; the citizens of the United States have tremendous freedoms, but we should not take these freedoms for granted.
 Use our freedoms to serve one another with kindness.”

 Pattillo, Brown, & Hill, LLP representatives presented the city’s FY 2022-2023 financial audit to the council.